Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Related Work

+\paragraph*{Uncertainty-aware control} Standard robust model predictive control (MPC) formulations~\cite{mayne2005robust, chisci2001systems} ensure constraint satisfaction but require that the uncertainty admits a compact representation and that its effect on the state can be propagated explicitly.
+In the setting considered here, however, the uncertain road curvature is reconstructed from perception, hence not admitting a priori known bounds, and enters the Frenet-frame dynamics nonlinearly, so neither polytopic nor interval descriptions are readily available.

-In the context of addressing uncertain curvature parameters for curvilinear vehicle models, the approach proposed in \cite{liniger2020safe} formulates a game-theoretic path-following optimization problem where the road curvature acts as an adversary.
+Since the Frenet-frame formulation maps geometric uncertainty into parametric model uncertainty, works addressing uncertain curvature in curvilinear vehicle models are most directly related.
+The approach proposed in \cite{liniger2020safe} formulates a game-theoretic path-following optimization problem where the road curvature acts as an adversary.
 Using viability theory, this method computes safe sets as terminal constraints for optimization-based motion planners.
-While this approach aligns with our general idea of treating road curvature as a model parameter, it assumes the worst-case curvature over the entire track, leading to conservative control.
-In contrast, our method reduces conservatism by considering the worst-case scenario based on the current curvature estimate. {Alternatively, the method introduced in \cite{9762493} robustly addresses model uncertainty in curvilinear MPC by predicting sets of possible trajectories resulting from uncertainties and disturbances.
-This approach promotes more assertive behavior and tighter constraint adherence early in the optimization horizon, while adopting a more conservative stance toward its end.
-A different approach to handling uncertainty is offered by scenario-based methods such as \cite{schildbach2014scenario}, which optimize control inputs over a finite horizon to ensure robust constraint satisfaction under a finite number of sampled uncertainty realizations.
-Although not tailored to the specific setup considered in this work, this scenario-based perspective serves as an inspiration for our perception-aware MPC approach, as we likewise formulate a constrained control optimization problem designed to remain feasible across multiple uncertainty realizations.}
+While conceptually related, it assumes worst-case curvature over the entire road, resulting in conservative behavior. {The method introduced in \cite{9762493} robustly addresses model uncertainty in curvilinear MPC by predicting sets of possible trajectories resulting from uncertainties and disturbances.
+This approach promotes more assertive behavior and tighter constraint adherence early in the optimization horizon, while adopting a more conservative stance toward its end. }Both methods provide rigorous robustness guarantees but require either worst-case assumptions over the full road geometry or explicit uncertainty sets on the vehicle model.
+In contrast, our method adapts uncertainty to the locally estimated road geometry, resulting in a less conservative and more context-aware control strategy at the cost of not providing formal guarantees.